SethRobertson/GitBestPractices/0main.md

-While git allows users to set up many different types of access control, access methods, and the like; the best for most pp    deployments might be to set up a centralized git master repository with a gitolite manager to provide fine grained access control with ssh based authentication and encryption.
+While git allows users to set up many different types of access control, access methods, and the like; the best for most deployments might be to set up a centralized git master repository with a gitolite manager to provide fine grained access control with ssh based authentication and encryption.